colgate-cosc465-spring24/proj01/README.md

     See `test_request.py` for an example of how to write unit tests for request transformations.

 * Your proxy cleans-up (i.e., closes) connections when they are no longer needed.

-    Run `netstat -p -t` to list all active sockets on the machine.
-You’ll need to look at the PID to determine which sockets are associated with your program, since other groups may be running their proxy at the same time.

 ## Submission instructions
 When you are done, you should commit and push your changes to GitHub.